macieklamberski/mikrob/README.md

 bun index.ts
 ```

+When opened in the browser, it will automatically detect and serve corresponding page:

+- _/pages/index.ts_ → localhost:3000,
+- _/pages/about.ts_ → localhost:3000/about.

-Or with watch mode for automatic reloading:
+Mikrob supports also watch mode for automatic reloading:

 ```bash
 bun --watch index.ts